IAD-ZHDK/TOFI-ZHdK-PROTOTYPES/Web/BLE_Test/README.md

-## A Demo Game for the TOFI Myofunctional Trainer
+## A BLE demo for the TOFI Myofunctional Trainer
 The demo requires browser that supports Bluetooth Low Power (BLE) web API, such a google chrome.

 ## How to install